stefanpenner/es6-promise/README.md

 ## Building & Testing

+You will need to have PhantomJS installed globally in order to run the tests.

+`npm install -g phantomjs`

 * `npm run build` to build
 * `npm test` to run tests
 * `npm start` to run a build watcher, and webserver to test
 * `npm run test:server` for a testem test runner and watching builder